Best series to watch on Amazon Prime Video UK – February 2026

 The Handmaid's Tale

 Elisabeth Moss stars in this haunting dystopian drama based on Margaret Atwood’s novel.
 Set in a theocratic future America where women are enslaved for reproduction, the series is both powerful and disturbing.
-With the sixth and final season now airing, now is the perfect time to revisit or discover the earlier seasons and catch up, with all available on Prime Video.
+With the sixth and final season now available, it's the perfect time to revisit or discover this harrowing saga.

 The Wheel of Time

-Season 3 of this high fantasy series is now available.
-Based on Robert Jordan’s novels, it follows Moiraine as she leads five young people on a dangerous journey, believing one of them may be the prophesied Dragon Reborn.
+Based on Robert Jordan’s novels, The Wheel of Time follows sorcerer Moiraine as she leads five young people on a dangerous journey, believing one of them may be the prophesied Dragon Reborn.
 The show blends magic, prophecy, and epic battles in a richly imagined world.
+It may have been cancelled before its time, but there's still plenty to enjoy here for fans of the genre.

 Invincible